Alcaraz Eases Into Monte Carlo Quarter-finals, Draper Out - UrduPoint

 Davidovich Fokina edged a hard-fought opening set which featured three breaks of serve.

-Draper saw three break points slip away in the ninth game, with Davidovich Fokina taking his second set point.
+Draper let three break points slip away in the ninth game, with Davidovich Fokina taking his second set point.

-The players traded breaks in the second set before Draper saved a match point en route to levelling the contest in a tie-break.
+In the second set Draper saved a match point and then levelled the contest in a tie-break.

-But the Briton, playing in the third round of a Masters tournament on clay for the first time, slipped 2-0 behind early in the decider.

-It proved to be a topsy-turvy third set, though, with the pair both broken twice inside the first six games.
+In a topsy-turvy third set, though, both broke twice inside the first six games.

 Davidovich Fokina delivered the decisive blow in the 10th game to secure his first win over a top-10 opponent on clay since 2023.